Shewa: History

-Yekuno Amlak based his uprising against the Zagwe dynasty from an enclave in Shewa.
+In 1270, Yekuno Amlak, a prince of the Shewan-based Aksumite lineage, overthrew the Zagwe dynasty and re-established the Solomonic Empire, with Shewa serving as its administrative heart. based his uprising against the Zagwe dynasty from an enclave in Shewa.

 He claimed Solomonic forebears, direct descendants of the pre-Zagwe Axumite emperors, who had used Shewa as their safe haven when their survival was threatened by Gudit and other enemies.
 This is the reason why the region got the name "Shewa" which means 'rescue' or 'save'.
 This claim is supported by the Kebra Nagast, a book written under one of the descendants of Yekuno Amlak, which mentions Shewa as part of the realm of Menelik I. Aksum and its predecessor Dʿmt were mostly limited to Northern Ethiopia and Eritrea during the 1st millennium BCE.
 However, Shewa eventually became a part of Abyssinia upon the rise of the Amhara Solomonic dynasty.

 Dawit I and his successors stayed in Fatagar (part of Shewa) for a long time in Tobya (Yifat, Fatagar).
 The province served as the birthplace of the future emperors Zara Yaqob and Dawit II.
-Zara Yaqob and Na'od would then make Debre Berhan and Zway their capitals respectively.
+Zara Yaqob and Na'od would then make Debre Berhan and Zeway their capitals respectively.
 In 1528 Shewa was overrun by Muslim invaders from the Sultanate of Adal to the east, and its ancient cities were destroyed.
 According to "The Glorious Victories," the soldiers of Amda Seyon were from "Amhara and Sewä and Gojjam and Dämot, (men) who were trained in warfare, and dressed in gold and silver and fine clothes archers, spearmen, cavalry, and infantry with strong legs, trained for war.
 When they go to war they fight like eagles and run like wild goats; the (movement) of their feet is like the rolling of stones, and their sound is like the roaring of the sea, as says the prophet Herege'el: "I have heard the sound of the wings of the angels, as the noise of a camp."
 Such were the soldiers of 'Amda Seyon, full of confidence in war."